Waris Dirie: Early life

 Dirie was born as one of twelve children into a nomadic family in 1965 in the area of Galkayo.
 Her first name, Waris, means desert flower.

 In her autobiography, Dirie explained how as a four-year-old, she was raped by her cousin.
-After the rape took place, Dirie underwent an infibulation procedure to remove her labia and suture her vulva, following cultural ideals of purity (taharah) and shame (ebwaye).
+After the rape took place, Dirie underwent an infibulation procedure to remove her labia and suture her vulva, following cultural ideals of purity and shame (ebwaye).
 Describing the procedure, Dirie said that she was blindfolded but allowed to experience the procedure with her other senses: "It's like somebody is slicing through the meat of your thigh, or cutting off your arm, except this is the most sensitive part of your body".
 She also described herself fainting and having an out-of-body experience.

 At the age of thirteen, she fled through the desert to Mogadishu in order to escape an arranged marriage to a 60-year-old man.
 She first stayed there with relatives, although her escape was not tolerated.

 One of her uncles, who was then the Somali ambassador to the United Kingdom, was looking for a maid.
 With the help of her aunt, she convinced her uncle to hire her and take her to London, where she worked at her uncle's house for little pay.
 After her uncle's four-year term, Dirie left and lived in a number of unstable housing arrangements, later renting a room in a YMCA.
 She earned her living as a cleaner in a local McDonald's.
 She also began evening classes to learn English.